jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/understanding-dep/index.md

     fd.sendall(PAYLOAD)
 ```

-This a simple exploit that will take advantage of a buffer overflow
+This is a simple exploit that will take advantage of a buffer overflow
 vulnerability of the Vulnserver `TRUN` command.
 [Here](../vulnserver-trun/) you can see the full writeup of how to find
 that vulnerability using fuzzing and [here](../reversing-vulnserver/)